-Are you a professional in the food industry and do you want to strengthen your expertise and knowledge about the ecology and physiology of food-associated microbes?
+Are you a food industry professional?
+Do you want to improve your knowledge of food-related microbes and their ecology and physiology?

 Why follow this course?